jaythad13/Mathematikezettelkasten/Superdiscrete --- math-55a/notes/Pascal's triangle.md

 $$
 ###### _proof:_

-We have a combinatorial proof!

 Consider the number of even-numbered committees that can be formed from a group of $n$ people.
 That is just the sum of all even $k$ binomial coefficients.

-However, we can get the same thing another way - freely choose whether to include the first $n-1$ members of the group in the committee, and then choose whether to include the $n$th member based on parity.
+However, we can get the same thing another way.
+Freely choose whether to include the first $n-1$ members of the group in the committee, and then choose whether to include the $n$th member based on parity.
 There are $2^{n - 1}$ ways to do this, and this gives us exactly the even-membered committees.